Habitat: The place where a population (e.g. human, animal, plant, microorganism) lives and its surroundings, both living and non-living.

 Hedging Contracts: Contracts which establish future prices and quantities of electricity independent of the short-term market.
 Derivatives may be used for this purpose.
 HELIOCHEMICAL - Using solar radiation to cause chemical reactions.

 Heliothermal: A process that uses the sun's rays to produce heat.

 Heptachlor: An insecticide that was banned in some food products in 1975 and in all of them 1978.
 It was allowed for use in seed treatment until 1983.
 More recently it was found in milk and other dairy products in Arkansas and Missouri where dairy cattle were illegally fed treated seed.

 Herbicide: A chemical pesticide designed to control or destroy plants, weeds, or grasses.

 Hertz: A unit of electromagnetic wave frequency that is equal to one cycle per second. - It is named after Henrich R. Hertz.

 Heterotrophic Organisms: Species that are dependent on organic matter for food.

-High Intensity Discharge: A generic term for mercury vapour, metal halide, and high pressure sodium lamps and fixtures.
+High Intensity Discharge: A generic term for mercury vapor, metal halide, and high-pressure sodium lamps and fixtures.

-High-Density Polyethylene: A material used to make plastic bottles and other products that produces toxic fumes when burned.
+High-Density Polyethylene: A material used to make plastic bottles and other products that produce toxic fumes when burned.